water in three states of matter

 Water as a Solid

 Jack and Jill go up a hill and discover water in three states of matter.
-They learn that H2O comes in different substances.
+They learn that H2O comes in different forms.
 As they climb a very big hill, they do not find water.
 Instead, they collect ice and snow.

 water in three states of matter 1 is solid ice snow